pixijs/layers/README.md

 # pixi-layers
-Allows to change rendering order of pixi-v4 containers without changing the scene graph
+Allows to change rendering order of pixi containers without changing the scene graph

 Its new version of "pixi-display" API, it allows to combine reordering with filters and masks